 The Centers for Disease Control reports that 30 million people in the United States have osteoarthritis.
-And joining us is Dr. Karl Koenig, he’s an orthopedic surgeon and medical director at the UT Health Austin Musculoskeletal Institute.
+Orthopedic surgeon Karl Koenig, MD, FAOA, FAAOS, FAAHKS, serves as the Medical Director of UT Health Austin’s Musculoskeletal Institute.

 At the end of every bone, there is a smooth surface called cartilage, which you can see here.
 You can see what the cartilage is supposed to look like and allows two bones to glide past each other. without having any friction.
 And that works really well for quite a while, but over your lifetime you can have damage to your cartilage, you can start to have aged, and the cartilage can start to wear away and can actually start to cause pain.
 This is what osteoarthritis is and many people experience it over the course of time.